TheDoctor0/WebDevShell/README.md

 Argument `additional` is optional and you can remove it, it enables adding selected text or if empty from clipboard to the end of url.

 ### Installation:
-Use Package Controller or create a the directory `Commander` in your Sublime Text Packages directory with source code from this repository.
+Use Package Controller or create a the directory `WebDevShell` in your Sublime Text Packages directory with source code from this repository.

 ### Usage:
-Press `Cmd + Shift + P` for the dropdown command list, search for `Commander ` and pick your command.
-You can alternatively use `Tools/Commander...` menu item.
+Press `Cmd + Shift + P` for the dropdown command list, search for `WebDevShell ` and pick your command.
+You can alternatively use `Tools/WebDevShell...` menu item.

 ### Notes:
 You may need insert in Sublime Text user settings `"show_panel_on_build": true` or use `Tools/Build Results/Show Build Results` menu item for view results.

-By default `"override_panel_settings" : true` in Commander settings enables a mechanism forcing to show panel, but I don't guarantee it works on all versions.
+By default `"override_panel_settings" : true` in WebDevShell settings enables a mechanism forcing to show panel, but I don't guarantee it works on all versions.